trzejos/heretic-hexen-zdpatches/README.md

 The "patches" directory contains folders that can be used by gzdoom directly:
 - The "common" patch contains all the actor definitions.
-It can be safely autoloaded to enable the new features to work when the Nightdive IWADs are used
+It can be safely autoloaded to enable the new features to work when the Nightdive IWADs are used.
+The loadacs lump references a module that must be compiled with zdoom ACC.
+The source for the library is in "acs_src".
+If this ever has a full release and isn't implemented in GZDoom directly, it will be included in pk3 releases.
 - The "heretic" patch contains PNG versions of the fullscreen raw graphics in heretic.wad
 - The "fr" patch contains PNG versions of the fullscreen raw graphics in heretic_fr.wad
 - The "hexen" patch contains PNG versions of the fullscreen raw graphics in hexen.wad